This is a discontinued model

 Viewing pictures is super easy.
 You can scroll left or right on the images and they react instantly.
 Overall, setup on the Link-S couldn't be easier even if you don't consider yourself the most technologically advanced person in the world.

-The Link-S receives very high marks in speed, battery life, and user-friendliness.
-The night pictures will be a weakness unless you are using the camera in thick timber where maximum flash range isn't necessary.
+The Link-S receives very high marks in speed, battery life, picture quality, and user-friendliness.
+The improvements in night picture quality have made a remarkable difference in this camera.

-Overall, we really like this camera.
+Overall, we really like this game trail camera.
 It took us very little time to setup and the solar panel can keep the camera running for months on end.
+We believe you will love this little cell camera.

 Enjoy our reviews?
 Please consider purchasing your next trail camera from us.